-Today, meet your guide at 9AM for an overview tour of the city.
+Today, meet your guide for an overview tour of the city.
 Your walk will take you through some of the beautiful town squares, lined with historic homes decorated with frescoes.

 End the day with a walk to the Lion of Lucerne, a moving monument to Swiss Soldiers who were massacred when revolutionaries stormed the Tuileries Palace during the French Revolution.
 Hewn out of a cliffside by Lukas Ahorn in 1821, it depicts a mortally wounded lion impaled by a spear, covering a shield bearing the fleur-de-lis.
 Mark Twain immortalized the monument in ‘A Tramp Abroad’, calling it “the most mournful and moving piece of stone in the world”.